Short Stories

 The bell would ring on the microwave at six thirty, and I would rush into the kitchen knowing I wouldn’t get to hear the seven o’clock bell, for now I would be really listening, listening for the sound of tyres on the gravel outside, watching for the sweep of lights across the front door as he turned into the driveway.

-Sometimes I could recognise the sound of the motor as he turned into our street, but that wasn’t very often, there were always other noises trying to block this out.
+Sometimes I could recognise the sound of the motor as he turned into our street, but that wasn’t often, there were always other noises trying to block this out.

-As soon as I heard him, I would pick up my bag, and say goodbye to mum, who didn’t seem to notice if I was there or not.
+But it would be magic when I heard the car because I would be waiting by the door and be out before he stopped.
+As soon as I heard him, I would pick up my bag, then say goodbye to mum, who didn’t seem to notice if I was there or not.

 I would then give dad a hug when I got into the car, and he always smelled the same, a warm musty smell which seemed to envelope me, like it was a comfortable smell, I felt so much better when I knew that smell was around me.

-But I never knew him to get out of the car at home.
-Funny now to think of it, because it was only later I realised he never did get out of the car, and mum never came to the door, it was like I stepped across an invisible stream, it was cold and uninviting, but dad was waiting on the other side, so I stepped across.
+Funny now to think of it, because it was only later I realised he didn’t get out of the car, and mum never came to the door, it was like I stepped across an invisible creek, it was cold and uninviting, but dad was waiting on the other side, so I stepped across.
 I always stepped across, every Friday, and it was then I felt happy.

 It was amazing, all weekend I would feel good inside, and felt free, like it was the real me, and I hated going back across that stream on Sundays.